MobileFirstLLC/extension-cli/guide/13-cli-development.md

 ## Dependencies

-Extension CLI is built with the following:
+Extension CLI is built with the following dependencies:

 | # | Package name | Purpose |
 | --- | --- | --- |